quicwg/base-drafts/draft-ietf-quic-transport.md

 ## STREAMS_BLOCKED Frame {#frame-streams-blocked}

-A sender SHOULD send a STREAMS_BLOCKED frame (type=0x1e or 0x1f) when it wishes to open a stream, but is unable to due to the maximum stream ID limit set by its peer (see {{frame-max-streams}}).
+A sender SHOULD send a STREAMS_BLOCKED frame (type=0x1e or 0x1f) when it wishes to open a stream, but is unable to due to the maximum stream limit set by its peer (see {{frame-max-streams}}).
 A STREAMS_BLOCKED frame of type 0x1e is used to indicate reaching the bidirectional stream limit; a STREAMS_BLOCKED frame of type 0x1f indicates reaching the unidirectional stream limit.